Some words about finding the best lens for your portraits

 Don’t forget that you can buy a used lens in good shape at Amazon.
 You don’t have to buy a new one!

 If you intend to use your lens indoors shooting kids in the living room, I would recommend you to buy any of these cheaper alternatives that still take great & sharp portraits – as those professional lenses would most certainly be overkill.

 Buy your new best portrait lens for portraits?

-When you’ve made your decision it’s time to go deep into your dark closet and find that plate box where you’ve temporarily secured your money, open it and put your money in your wallet and go to the huge camera store that have everything in stock!
+When you’ve made your decision it’s time to go deep into your dark closet and find that plate box where you’ve temporarily secured your money, open it and put your money in your wallet and go to the huge camera store that has everything in stock!